Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Hauptsturmführer Dr Fritz Klein (Executed by the Allies)

-SS Untersturmführer Dr Hans – Wilhelm König (Fate Unknown)
+SS Untersturmführer Dr Hans – Wilhelm König (Presumed dead in 1991)

 SS Hauptsturmführer Dr Eduard Krebsbach (Executed by the Allies)